elliotwutingfeng/go-fasttld/README.md

 ## Try the example code

 All of the following examples can be found at `examples/demo.go`.
-To run the demo, use the following command:
+To play the demo, run the following command:

 ```sh
 # `git clone` and `cd` to the go-fasttld repository folder first
 make demo
 ```

-### Domain
+### Hostname

 ```go
 // Initialise fasttld extractor